 We can also provide you with more tips about how to live safely in recovery as well as how to find the right rehab option for your current needs.
-Call 800-836-4134 now.
+Call 800-836-4134 Who Answers? now.

 Why Should I Attend Outpatient Care After Inpatient Treatment?

 It is much safer to choose outpatient treatment as an aftercare program.
 You would not want to skip the first step in your recovery, especially if you have never attended professional rehab before.

 Inpatient care provides a more controlled and safe environment for patients away from the daily distractions and triggers that, in their vulnerable state of early recovery, could cause relapse.